 ‘Thank you, Harry.’
 Her new eyes could still cut straight to his core.

 Harry signalled George for his bill and the figure popped up in his vision.
 His augmentor prepared a review for him based on his experience which he approved and he passed on a tip to George based on what it told him was appropriate.
-He took Karen’s hand and they walked out into the street.
+He took Hannah’s hand and they walked out into the street.

 ‘You know, I think that while we’re in the mood to compromise you should at least let me keep you company on the ride back to your place.’

-Karen bit her lip as the taxi pulled up beside them.
+Hannah bit her lip as the taxi pulled up beside them.
 ‘I think I can do that for you,’ she said.